naruya/Vax-MipNeRF/README.md

 ### Training

 First, please clone the [VaxNeRF](https://github.com/naruya/VaxNeRF) repository for visual hull.
+The visual hull options are a little different from VaxNeRF, so please run it again even if you have already done that before.

 ```shell
 # make a bounding volume voxel using Visual Hull